klangagency/pxtorem/README.md

 - Open up https://klangagency.github.io/pxtorem/
 - Depending on your browser; click the popup to install it as an app, or go to settings and search for e.g _install as app_
+- On mobile; settings -> add to Home screen / Install

 ## 💡 Usage Example